Our answers to common Brexit questions

 If you’re an EU citizen, the government encourages you and your family to apply to the EU Settlement Scheme to continue living in the UK.
 Find out more about the EU Settlement Scheme.

 How do I deal with a prescription issued in an EEA member state or Switzerland?

-The Government has issued guidance for pharmacists that will take effect if the UK leaves the EU with no deal.
-In this event, a prescription issued in an EEA member state or Switzerland can be dispensed in the UK if the prescriber is from a profession recognised by this guidance that is legally entitled to issue a prescription of that kind in the country in which the prescription is issued.
+The Government has issued guidance for pharmacists.
+A prescription issued in an EEA member state or Switzerland can be dispensed in the UK if the prescriber is from a profession recognised by this guidance that is legally entitled to issue a prescription of that kind in the country in which the prescription is issued.

 We also have a pharmacy guide on dealing with EEA prescriptions.

 Am I still legally required to comply with FMD requirements post Brexit?

 The Falsified Medicines Directive (FMD) aims to create a system that ensures medicines supplied in the UK are safe.
 This will include new security features on individual packs and a new electronic scanning authentication process.

 Without a negotiated agreement on FMD, the legal obligation to comply with FMD ceased on 31 December 2020.
 The UK will no longer have access to the EU central data hub, and stakeholders would be unable to upload, verify and decommission the unique identifier on packs of medicines in the UK.
 Packs containing the FMD safety features would still be accepted in the UK, provided that they are in line with other UK packaging requirements.